Ralph Leighton

 He is credited as associate producer and originator of the concept for the Academy-Award–nominated documentary film Genghis Blues (2000), which came about through the nexus provided by Friends of Tuva.

+Personal life

-He is the son of the late Caltech physicist Robert B. Leighton, who was also a close friend of Feynman.
-He is married to Phoebe Kwan; they have two children, Nicole and Ian.
+He is the son of the Caltech physicist Robert B. Leighton, who coauthored The Feynman Lectures on Physics.
+He is married to Phoebe Kwan; they have two children.